Difference operators and difference equations on lattices, or grids, up to the elliptic hypergeometric case: Introduction: old and new difference calculus.

 Boole wrote the first treatise on the calculus of finite differences in 1860 \cite{Boole}, even if much had already been done earlier by Newton, Euler, the Bernoullis, or also by Abel in this identity

 introduced in 1826 \cite{Abel}, often called "Abel's sum formula", or partial summation, and which is a discrete rule of integration by parts \cite[\S 2.64]{MilneT}.
 This is just calculus without infinitesimals, and very elementary!
-Why give great names to such easy identities?
 However, the formula \eqref{Abelsum} appeared incidentally in a much deeper study of convergence of series, as in recent works \cite{AbelChu1,AbelChu2}, and Boole is mainly concerned by the foundation of the theory of difference equations \cite[chap.
 VII- chap.
 X]{Boole}.

 \emph{Discrete Calculus} is a field of contemporary applied mathematics, dealing with graph, or network, theory, algorithmic signal analysis \cite[chap.
 1]{DiscreteCalculus}.